Gerri Willis

 Gerri Willis is an American television news journalist and former host of The Willis Report, a daytime program on Fox Business, focusing on consumer and personal finance issues.

 Early life and education

 Gerri Willis was born on August 14, 1959, in Spruce Pine, North Carolina.
 She is a graduate of Columbia Business School and Miami University located in Oxford, Ohio where she was a Knight-Bagehot Fellow.
-While attending Miami, she was also the Business Manager of The Miami Student, the oldest college newspaper in the U.S.

 Career

 Prior to joining Fox Business, Willis served as the personal finance editor for CNN, hosting a weekly half-hour program titled Your Bottom Line, which focused on ways to save Americans money and the economy's effects on personal finance.
 Before CNN, she worked at Smart Money magazine as the senior financial correspondent.
 She joined the Fox Business Network in March 2010, appearing across all programming on the network.
 Willis is the author of two business books, The Smart Money Guide to Real Estate Investing and Home Rich.
 She was also the winner of the Excellence in Retirement Savings Reporting award in 2001, which is bestowed by the American University School of Communication and the Investment Company Institute's Education Foundation.